kkard2/virtual_ecosystem/README.md

 @ # _ @ * _ #
 ```
 This map file represents a 7x7 grid with bacteria, fungus and alga distributed randomly.

+# Description

+A virtual ecosystem is a simple bio-cybernetic simulator of an ecosystem with three species of virtual organisms:
+algae *, fungi # and bacteria @.
+The ecosystem environment is a rectangular board of cells, called niches.
+Each niche can be empty, occupied by a living or dead organism.
+Each niche has its direct neighborhood.
+Living organisms only interact with their neighborhood.
+The ecosystem develops in simulation steps.

+Each organism ages and dies when it exceeds its maximum age (in simulation steps).
+Each species has its own age range.
+If an organism is not dead, it tries to eat.
+Fungi absorb dead organisms in their neighborhood.
+Bacteria hunt algae or other bacteria in their neighborhood.
+Algae get food by photosynthesis.

+If an organism is not hungry, it tries to reproduce.
+It places its offspring in a free cell in its neighborhood.
+Reproduction costs food for the parent.
+The offspring is young and hungry.

+If a fungus or bacterium does not eat or reproduce, it changes cell if there is a free one in its neighborhood.